SamuelWhitton/natural-daina/README.md

 ```

-Method generic types can be used in compound types such as class generic instantiations and lambda types.
+Method generic types can be used in compound types such as class generic instantiations and method types.
 In the following example, **invokeLambda** invokes a lambda object **inputLambda** and returns the result.
 ```
 [] (Hammer, Saw, Cat) {
     *{